•

 Uncategorized

 Happy new year 2008 from South Africa.
 My wife and I decided to fly south for the winter and visit our good friends Mark and Sarah in Cape Town.
 We spent the stroke of midnight in an airplane somewhere over the ocean west of Brazzaville, Congo and south of Sao Tome.
-After […]
+After our 22 hour […]

 Friday, December 21st, 2007 at 10:04 pm